ionic-team/ionic-framework/BREAKING.md

 #### Select button

 The `selected` property has been removed.
-Developers should set the `value` property on the respective `ion-select` in order to managed selected status.
+Developers should set the `value` property on the parent `ion-select` to match the desired selected option.

 Old Usage
 ```html